 Soundproofing the ceiling is particularly important if your building will have multiple functional stories.
 Soundproofing your ceiling will prevent upper-level occupants from bothering residents on lower floors.
 There are several steps involved in soundproofing a ceiling:

-- Insulation:Â A thick layer of insulation helps regulate your building’s internal temperature and muffle sounds.
-You can achieve this effect with standard insulation materials, such as fiberglass or mineral wool.
-You can also purchase special sound-canceling insulation for even greater soundproofing.
-Whatever material you choose, make sure it’s snugly packed between the ceiling joists.
+- Insulation: A thick layer of insulation helps regulate your building’s internal temperature and muffle sounds.
+You can achieve this effect with standard insulation materials, such as mineral wool.
+You can also purchase special soundproofing insulation for even better sound abatement.
+Whatever material you choose, make sure it is tightly packed between the ceiling joists.

 - Sound barrier:Â Sound barriers create a layer between the insulation and the ceiling layer, helping to disperse sound.

-- Sound clips:Â Sound clips prop up the ceiling layer over the insulation and sound barriers, further dispersing sounds before they can travel through the ceiling.
+- Resilient clips:Â Sound clips prop up the ceiling layer over the insulation and sound barriers, further dispersing sounds before they can travel through the ceiling.
 Vibration isolation clips will also help deaden sounds on impact.

 Floor Soundproofing During New Construction